When it comes to movies, there are box office bombs and then there’s Heaven’s Gate.

 Even then, £50 was still too high a price to pay.
 The finished product is so bad, one can only wonder just how much worse the Barbados tapes could have been.
 Simply put, this album is terrible and its legacy as a disastrous, career-destroying bomb is fully justified.
 The album did manage to hit #14 on the UK charts, but sold a fraction compared to its predecessor, Pills ‘n’ Thrills and Bellyaches.
 Melody Maker infamously gave Yes Please! the Spinal Tap treatment, publishing a two-word review that simply read: “No thanks.”
 AllMusic expanded on that a bit, saying that the “group’s music loses much of its distinctive, thuggish edginess, as well as its reliance on current dance trends, becoming faceless, undistinguished dance-pop sludge.”

-The Happy Mondays would break up right after Yes Please!
-Timing wise, their breakup came at the right time.
+The Happy Mondays would break up right after Yes Please!, with Shaun Ryder and Bez, going on to form the acclaimed group Black Grape.
+Timing wise, the Mondays’ breakup came at the right time.
 Madchester was dying and changing musical tastes in the UK would soon see the rise of Blur and Oasis and the Britpop scene.

 As for Yes Please!, time has not been good to this album — especially within the band, itself.
 The Mondays have reunited a few times over the years but rarely play anything off this album.
 While they did see fit to include “Stinkin’ Thinkin'” on their greatest hits album, they omitted the song (and “Sunshine and Love,” which hit #62 in the UK) from their setlists for their “Greatest Hits” tour last year.
 Nevertheless, Ryder who says he’s been sober for 13 years now, claims he can appreciate Yes Please! — to an extent.
 “I mean, now I’ll walk into somewhere and it’s on or I’ll come across a track playing and it’s alright,” he told Penny Black Music in 2015.
 “I’m not as hard on it as I was.”